 I’ve lived in 8 homes over the past 18 years and have never had a broken window…until this week.
 At the moment, the hole is tape closed while we assess the best path to repair.
-It’s double-paned and both panes are broken and is added to the growing list of household things that need repaired.
+It’s double-paned and both panes are broken and are added to the growing list of household things that need to be repaired.

 So now that you know my pain, you can see why I really need to share some good!

 I did make sure to take the time to pamper myself in the midst of a chaotic week.
 Afternoon coffees or sometimes smoothies (you’ll see smoothies feature prominently in my November Challenge this week.
 I needed easy).

 I also needed to break things up with some laughter.
 Both Joey and Mackenzie have commented on how insanely hard it is to open the Talenti gelato jars.
 And they aren’t the only ones.
 I’ve been admiring the little tubs for some time at my grocery store so I decided it might be funny to record my process of opening it.